youknowone/ring/docs/quickstart.rst

     cached_data = get_url.decode(encoded_data)

 Ring will have full control for any layer of caching.
+Which doesn't exist in :func:`functools.lru_cache`

 :see: :doc:`control` for sub-functions details.
 :see: :doc:`why` if this document doesn't explain what **Ring** does.